spdci/payments-interoperability-layer/docs/documentation/concept/IndividualServices.md

 ## Inbound payment service

 As well as making disbursements, SPPs may need to collect information about payments which are made to them by individuals or organisations: for instance, school fees to a subsidised national educational system, or subscriptions to a health or dental plan.
-In these cases, the funds will already have been transferred to a government account; the function of the PBB is to record these payments in a form which will enable the SPP to record that a payment has been made and to credit the payment to the customer’s account with the SPP.
+In these cases, the funds will already have been transferred to a government account; the function of the Payments Interoperability Layer is to record these payments in a form which will enable the SPP to record that a payment has been made and to credit the payment to the customer’s account with the SPP.

-The inbound payment service also makes use of adapters; but in this case the adapters allow the PBB to receive information about credits to one or more accounts in an account-holding institution.
+The inbound payment service also makes use of adapters; but in this case the adapters allow the Payments Interoperability Layer to receive information about credits to one or more accounts in an account-holding institution.
 Each account-holding institution is likely to have its own way of providing this information: some institutions may require a requester to make regular specific requests for information, while others may provide a publication/subscription interface which allows a requester to obtain notifications whenever there is a change to the underlying account.
-The adapter shields this differentiation from the PBB.
-The agreements between the PBB and individual account-holding institutions which give the PBB permission to be notified of changes in an underlying account (these are normally known as AISP agreements) are outside the scope of the PBB and are assumed to have been concluded as part of PBB set-up.
+The adapter shields this differentiation from the Payments Interoperability Layer.
+The agreements between the Payments Interoperability Layer and individual account-holding institutions which give the Payments Interoperability Layer permission to be notified of changes in an underlying account (these are normally known as AISP agreements) are outside the scope of the Payments Interoperability Layer and are assumed to have been concluded as part of Payments Interoperability Layer set-up.

 The inbound payment service has the following resources.

 ### Register inbound account

 This interface enables an SPP to register an account which it wishes to monitor for credits.
 This will be the account into which the SPP directs subscribers to pay their deposits.
 The SPP will give an account number, and select the identifier of an account-holding institution.
-The inbound payment service will check that the account can reach the account specified, and that the PBB has permission for an AISP relationship with the account.
+The inbound payment service will check that the account can reach the account specified, and that the Payments Interoperability Layer has permission for an AISP relationship with the account.
 If these checks succeed, then the relationship will be set up and the information passed to an account listener.
 The account listener will route the request to the appropriate account information service adapter.

 ### Listen for account movements